 Gold assay methods have included AAS and fire assays, and these methods are still in use.
-The detection limit is 0.01 g/t Au at SGS Masbate and 0.005 g/t Au at Intertek, Manila.
-SGS Masbate served as the primary laboratory in 2019.
-All of the 2019 primary assays were performed by SGS Masbate with ACME/Bureau Veritas Vancouver used for umpire assays.
+All of the 2020 primary assays were performed by SGS Masbate with ACME/Bureau Veritas Vancouver used for umpire assays.

 In total, the exploration department has collected density measurements using a range of techniques, including water immersion, waxed-sample water immersion, direct measurement of whole core and direct measurement of half core.